 Three of the Porthmeor studios (Studios 5, 9 and 11) are used at times for the Porthmeor Artists Residency Programme, Tate St Ives Artists Programme and the Falmouth University Transitions Programme.
-The remaining studios are rented out to local and national artists.
+The remaining studios are rented out to local and National artists.
+If you would like to find out about renting a studio click HERE .
 Meanwhile, twelve boats continue to work out of the fishermen’s cellars lying beneath the studios.

 To trace the start of what is now the oldest studio complex in the country, we travel back to 1801 when spreading sands threatened to submerge St Ives and a wall was built to protect the town.
 In 1814, fishermen used the wall running along Porthmeor beach as a foundation to erect their cellars, salt houses and net lofts.